 Hakuba Norikura Ski Resort | Nagano Prefecture

-The difficulty level is higher than Cortina, and for advanced skiers.
+The difficulty level is higher than Cortina, making it suitable for advanced skiers,

 Like Goryu, this field is covered with a broadleaf beech forest.
 Cortina is open to beginners on guided tours, but Hakuba Norikura is not suitable for beginners even on guided tours.
 The reason is that it is characterized by steep forested slopes.
 This is why it is extremely popular with inbound skiers, but the steep slopes in the forest are too difficult, so not many Japanese people go there.
 It is inevitably aimed at advanced skiers, and even more so than Cortina